The Economic and Business Research Center (EBRC) focuses on applied economic research and community education for Arizona.

 As of March 23, 2020, all Arizona and U.S. daily confirmed coronavirus case data is extracted, recorded, and updated on the site between 9am and 10am PST.
 It is possible for these numbers to change throughout the day.

-Note: The official numbers for Initial Claims for Unemployment Insurance for the U.S. are released every Thursday morning covering the week ending on the previous Saturday.
+Note: The official initial claims for unemployment insurance numbers for the U.S. are released every Thursday morning covering the week ending on the previous Saturday.

 These data show year-over-year seated diners at restaurants on the OpenTable network across all channels: online reservations, phone reservations, and walk-ins.
 For year-over-year comparisons by day, we compare the week ending Saturday to the same week in the previous year. this dataset is based on a sample of approximately 20,000 restaurants that provide OpenTable with information on all of their inventory.